-A space likely to include thoughts, ramblings, and sermons of a chaplain, pastor, event planner, and freelance writer who currently lives in the Windy City that is Chicago.
-While I process a lot of my chaplaincy work through writing, you will not see specific names and personal data, as I take HIPAA regulations rather seriously.
+A space likely to include thoughts, ramblings, and sermons of a chaplain, pastor, event planner, and freelance writer in Chicago.
+While I process a lot of my clinical work through writing, you will not see specific names and personal data, as I take HIPAA regulations rather seriously.
 Anything not protected by HIPAA or common courtesy is fair game, though.

 Special thanks to the beauty of the Island of Patmos for my header photo taken after dinner the time we were stranded overnight due to high winds.
 Lest you think that is all kinds of glorious and I have the best luck ever, I was one of the adult leaders on a youth Footsteps of Paul trip, and perhaps one day I’ll tell you about my quest to find 25 toothbrushes on a tiny Greek island.

-The photo to the left was taken on the way to Patmos while I was savoring the salty bright blue goodness of the Aegean Sea from the back of our Hydrofoil boat.
+On the way to Patmos, I was savored the salty bright blue goodness of the Aegean Sea from the back of our Hydrofoil boat.
 It’s a good thing I savored when I did, as the rhythms of the hydrofoil and the waves got the best of some of those precious teenagers, and I was the adult they came to in their time of need.
 I’m not sure if motion sickness, meeting with monks, a quest for public restrooms, and sharing one tube of toothpaste on an unexpected overnight stay is what John had in mind when he wrote Revelation, but that’s how we roll.